hzeller/upnp-display/README.md

 #### LCD Displays
-Most displays you can get are HD44780 compatible; There are as well 24x2 and 40x2 displays available (for not much more money).
+Most displays you can get are HD44780 compatible; There are as well 24x2 and 40x2 displays available (also pretty cheap).
 I found that 16 characters is a bit on the low side to display a useful amount without constant scrolling.
 If you get another display, change the #define LCD_DISPLAY_WIDTH in upnp-display.cc.
+Usually, the pin-out looks a bit different, but typically it has the same data lines - check your data sheet.

 We can't check the 'busy'-status of the LCD display, as we can't read from the interface (the LCD operats at 5V and the GPIO pins only tolerate 3.3V).
 Hence